 Cool on a wire rack until completely cool.
 Cover lightly with plastic wrap.
 Refrigerate to chill, several hours to overnight.

-When baking a cheesecake, wrap your springform pan in heavy duty in foil to prevent any leaks spilling out onto your oven floor.
+- When baking a cheesecake, wrap your springform pan in heavy-duty foil to prevent any leaks spilling out onto your oven floor.
 A rimmed baking sheet can also be placed beneath the cheesecake as it bakes to catch any drips.